X8X-XZDX/VALVE-3RD-TURN/README.md

 Valve owns many things currently that they could be using to change the face of gaming, and they intentionally refuse to acknowledge that anything is right, wrong, or otherwise.

 The current bot problem across games, not to mention other IP's from other companies encouraging equally negative behaviour for the platform, as well as the lack of communications from Valve have left Us, The UserBase of Steam, no choice but to collaborate to find a solution.
 I have a proposal that I will list as "Proposal 1: The OpenForum", and anyone else is welcome to submit ideas, or add to / edit a document, given that the submission is not a complete troll.
 Standard Github rules apply here.
-Act the fool and you will be removed, but lets hope nothing lioke that has to happen.
+Act the fool and you will be removed, but lets hope nothing like that has to happen.

 # What can I do while a proposal is worked out?